 War.
 It’s by far not my favourite topic.
 At least from the standpoint of the warriors.
 I don’t enjoy bloodshed and violence.
 And the people making the decisions to go to war aren’t the ones fighting it.
 However, learning about past conflicts can help our children learn about history and how to avoid and prevent future disasters.
-Today’s What to Read Wednesday features books about war for children.
+Today’s book selection features books about war for children.

 This post contains affiliate links.